-- 1. (a) Dummy may not initiate a call for the Director during play unless another player has drawn attention to an irregularity. - (b) Dummy may not call attention to an irregularity during play. - (c) Dummy must not participate in the play, nor may he communicate anything about the play to declarer. - 2. (a) Dummy may not exchange hands with declarer. - (b) Dummy may not leave his seat to watch declarer's play of the hand. - (c) Dummy may not look at the face of a card in either defender's hand. - 3.
-A defender may not show dummy his hand.
+- 1. (a) Dummy may not initiate a call for the Director during play unless another player has drawn attention to an irregularity. - (b) Dummy may not call attention to an irregularity during play. - (c) Dummy must not participate in the play, nor communicate anything about the play to declarer. - 2. (a) Dummy may not exchange hands with declarer. - (b) Dummy may not leave their seat to watch declarer's play of the hand. - (c) Dummy may not look at the face of a card in either defender's hand. - 3.
+A defender may not show their hand to dummy.